Create Beautiful Acrylic Marbled Paper with Ease

 Instructions

-Prepare a “dispersant” - mix half a cup of water and a few drops of liquid soap, mix.
+Prepare a “dispersant” by mixing half a cup of water with a few drops of liquid soap.
+Stir the combination well.

-Select the desired acrylic colors and squeeze out into separate containers.
-Add a little water to each paint to dilute them to the consistency of liquid sour cream.
-In each, also add a drop of dispersant or just liquid soap.
+Select the desired acrylic colors and squeeze them into separate containers.
+Add a little water to each paint to dilute it to the consistency of liquid sour cream.
+For each paint, also add a drop of the dispersant or just a bit of liquid soap.

-We start the fun part - add paint to the tray.
-Using any convenient tool - "straws" or a brush - drop a drop of paint in various places.
-Continue until almost the entire surface is in the paint.
+Now, for the fun part!
+Add paint to the tray.
+Using a convenient tool, like "straws" or a brush, drop paint in various places until the entire surface is covered.

-As soon as you are satisfied with the pattern, take the prepared paper and carefully lay the treated side on the surface of the water.
-Tap it lightly to remove small air bubbles, and then, holding one corner, lift the sheet.
+Once satisfied with your pattern, take the prepared paper and gently lay the treated side on the water's surface.
+Lightly tap it to eliminate small air bubbles, then lift the sheet while holding one corner.

-Rinse the sheet with water - do not be afraid to grease the paint, it will hold firmly.
+Rinse the sheet with water - don’t worry about smudging the paint; it will hold firmly.